+The Earl pursed his lips.
 John was no longer performing the role of being Ximene’s guard.
 He had now become Ximene’s guard.
 It was an interesting but disturbing development.
-In William’s mind, John had been intended to provide a continuing contact with Ximene which could be activated when the Prince was ready to negotiate an arrangement.

-Now it seemed likely that John would be negotiating on behalf of Ximene, not on behalf of the Prince.
-Not at all what he had intended.
+Now John had triggered an escape attempt involving the Prince which it would be difficult to disavow.
+Further, it seemed likely that in any subsequent discussions, John would be negotiating in public on behalf of Ximene, not in private on behalf of the Prince.
+Not at all what had been intended.

 Ximene responded quickly.’
 Thank you, William, but there are a few more details we must discuss.
 I do not want to go to Bordeaux.
 I want you to deliver me safely to Aragon, so I can escape to Sicily, to independence.
-There will be transport available in Port Vendres. ’
+There will be transport available from Porte Vendres. ’

 The Earl took a deep breath.
 ‘But…’

 The Earl narrowed his eyes.
 ‘Everything has changed, we no longer have Don Fernandino and Les Etoiles to help you.
 I can only repeat.
-We cannot escort you to Port Vendres.’
+We cannot escort you to Porte Vendres.’

 ‘John Stanley?’ groaned the Earl, thinking that perhaps Joan was indeed a witch!
 She didn’t want the Prince’s marriage to Ximene to go ahead and had hoped John Stanley would distract her.
 He could now see all her manipulations coming to life.